 Macaroni and beef is certainly an old standby.

 It used to be one of my favorite easy dinner recipes.
-Now with this new recipe brought to my attention, it will be back on the menu, this time with a few changes and additions to up the nutrition level.
+Now that this new recipe has brought it back to my attention, it will be back on the menu, this time with a few changes and additions to up the nutrition level.

 - 1/2 pound ground beef

 - 1/2 clove garlic, minced (optional)

 - 12 ounces tomato juice, 1 2/3 cups, or equal amount of diced tomatoes